sematext/docs/docs/logs/fields.md

 ### Re-indexing data

-If you wish for your old data to be re-indexed to take into account the changes done by editing the fields, the field editor will display an option allowing you to do that.
-If you start the indexing process your data will be re-indexed in the background and the progress will be displayed on the fields editor page.
+If you want your changes to apply to old data you can do that by re-indexing it.
+As you change fields, Field Editor will prompt you with the option to do that.
+If you start the indexing process all your old logs will be re-indexed in the background and the progress will be displayed on the Field Editor screen.

-The data that is indexed again in the process of re-indexing counts towards your Logs App daily volume.
-Consider double-checking your usage data to ensure that you have enough space for your data after re-indexing.
+Note that re-indexing counts towards your Logs App daily volume.
+Consider double-checking your usage data and temporarily increasing the [Daily Volume Limit](/logs/faq/#are-logs-shipped-to-logs-app-ever-rejected) to avoiding hitting that limit during re-indexing.

 <img src="../../images/logs/logs-field-editor-reindex.gif" alt="Logs Field Editor - Re-idexing">